-- 87. The distinct evolution of the two settlements has been set out in section 6.
-Although the Neighbourhood Plan process revealed a strong desire for the two communities to work together, the feedback was also clear that they are two separate settlements. - 88.
-Map 10 shows the settlement break as defined by the group as part of the work on the village appraisal.
-This is supported by the significance of the view point 04 and 36 on Map 9b.
+- 38. The distinct evolution of the two settlements has been set out in section 6.
+Although the Neighbourhood Plan process revealed a strong desire for the two communities to work together, the feedback was also clear that they are two separate settlements. - 39.
+Map 3 shows the settlement break as defined by the group as part of the work on the village appraisal.